COMCIFS/comcifs.github.io/audit.formalism_proposal.md

 ### Electron density

 The electron density dictionary allows parameterisation of the electron density around each atom in terms of multipoles.
-With appropriate choice of coefficients this reduces to the spherical atom model used in core CIF, so is an acceptable redefinition.
 `_refln.F_complex` is redefined, and a formalism of `multipole` is assigned.